Attack of the Giant Tomatoes: The Ultimate Growing Guide

 Good drainage helps reduce soil-borne diseases and slows the buildup of the waxy suberin layers on older roots.
 Just like with other vegetables, it is healthy, adventitious roots that take up the nutrients, so the younger you can keep the plant and its root system, the more luck you will have.

-The soil is generally a heavily treated and supplemented triple mix consisting of one-third each of peat, perlite and vermiculite mixed with a good amount of organic matter.
+The soil is generally a heavily treated and supplemented triple mix consisting of one-third each of peat moss, perlite and vermiculite mixed with a good amount of organic matter.
 Organic matter content approaching 7% or more will supply a happy rhizosphere.
 The soil’s pH is best at something slightly below 7, but this depends on your local soil mixture and conditions.

-To deter insect pests, plants can be set in 10-gal. plastic pots with several holes in the bottom to increase drainage.
-The plastic side walls of the pot aid in moisture retention and slow encroaching pests like cut worms and nematodes.
+To deter insect pests, plants can be set in 10-gal. pots with several holes in the bottom to increase drainage.
+The side walls of the pot aid in moisture retention and slow encroaching pests like cut worms and nematodes.
 Set the pots deep into the main garden soil so that a half inch or so protrudes from the surface at the base of the plant.
 Some insect pests will have a harder time reaching the plant with a raised base around the vine stem.

-Nutrients and Environmental Tips
+Nutrients and Environmental Tips for Tomato Plants

 The modern giant tomato grower will give his crop an assortment of biological supplements to assist with growth and development.
 These include bacillus subtilis, a root mass builder, and azospirillium, a nitrogen fixer.